thalesaguiar21/PySpeech/README.md

 # PySpeech
 <img align="left" width="150" src="/images/pyspeech_logo.png">
 Several signal processing and feature extraction functions for automatic speech to text conversion, i.e Automatic Speech Recognition (ASR).
+This project aims to be a compilation of speech processing methods to facilitate the development of feature extraction techniques for Speech Recognition (specially for speech-to-text).
+It is still under testing and development, in the following section you will find issues and basic usage of this library.

 ## To-do
 Notice that this project is still on developemnt, therefore bugs may occur and